 As a reservist, he became a United States Air Force pilot during the Second World War.
-In 1944, during training, he suffered a terrible accident.
-His plane crashed in the desert.
-The young pilot suffered a severe spinal injury and spent several years immobilised on a hospital bed.
-This accident was at the origins of his career as an artist.
+It was during his training that he suffered from spinal tuberculosis, which affected his vertebrae.
+Immobilized and bedridden, he had to stay at the hospital for several years to recover from his illness.
 Samuel Lewis Francis received a box of paint, and following the advice of his doctors, to pass the time and avoid depression, he learned to draw.
 The young man, who wore a corset and whose gestures were limited, quickly turned to watercolour, a technique that promoted the spontaneity of the gesture.
 These first works are simple and mainly represent what he saw, the sky, the clouds, the light… He was quickly overcome by the pleasure of painting.
 Throughout his life, Sam Francis remained convinced of the therapeutic virtues of art.
 He claimed that his painting came from his illness:

 “I left the hospital through my painting (…) it was because I was able to paint that I could heal myself.”

 Finally up and out of the hospital, Sam Francis began studying art in Berkeley, California between 1948 and 1950.
 He attended classes by Clyfford Still.